BlahDull/bareMetal_stm32407xx_drivers/README.md

 **Drivers Implemented:**

 * **GPIO**: Allows the user to specify several configurations for the pins on each GPIO port of the MCU.
-Such as speed, output type, pull up / pull down resistors, alternate functionality mode, etc.
+Such as speed, output type, pull up / pull down resistors, alternate functionality mode, etc. Supports polling and interrupt modes.

 * **SPI**: Allows the user to use SPI protocol in their applications for serial communication with sensors or other devices.
 The user can specify clock speed, CPOL and CPHA configuration, Master/Slave mode, and whether to use 8 or 16 bit communication.
 Supports full-duplex, half-duplex, or simplex communication.
+Supports polling and interrupt modes.

 * **I2C**: Allows the user to use I2C protocol in their applications for serial communication with sensors or other devices.
 The user can specify speed, addresses, whether or not to use automatic ACKing, the mode (standard or fast), and supports duty cycles of 2/1 and 16/9.

-* **USART**: TODO
+Supports polling and interrupt modes.

+* **USART**: Allows the user to use UART protocol in their applications for serial communication with sensors or other devices.
+The user can specify baud rate, number of stop bits, word length, etc. Supports polling, interrupt, and DMA modes.

+* **DMA**: Allows the user to configure the DMA controller to enable DMA streams to transfer data from memory to memory, peripheral to memory, and memory to peripheral.
+The user can specify whether or not to use FIFO, the FIFO threshold, priority, whether or not to auto increment the addresses, and whether or not interrupts.

 # API Description & Usage
 ***TODO***